Daniemarie/Daniemarie.github.io/README.md

-# Recommendations from Dani 💗:wink:
+# Recommendations from Dani 💗😉

 Hello!
 I am Danielle Marie and this website is all about my recommendations to you in Anime, Kpop and Manhwa/Webtoon.
-I hope you like it!
+I hope you like it! 🤭👌

 ![Anime](https://resize.cdn.otakumode.com/full/u/f89ac49447f9453fa8686a42e027c19f.jpg)